 Prof. Karamjeet Singh

-(Prof. Karamjeet Singh is Vice Chancellor of Jagat Guru Nanak Dev Punjab State Open University)
+(The author is Vice-Chancellor, Jagat Guru Nanak Dev Punjab State Open University, Patiala)